mahitab-ayman/mini-sql-compiler/README.md

-# mini-sql-compiler
+# Mini SQL Compiler

-A mini SQL-like compiler implemented in Python.
-Includes lexical, syntax, and semantic analyzers.
+A mini SQL-like compiler in Python.
+Development is split across three phases:
+1. Lexical analysis (Phase 1)
+2. Syntax analysis (Phase 2)
+3. Semantic analysis (Phase 3)

+See docs/ for phase reports and src/ for code.